 Question Answer Is your phone set up correctly?
-Press MIND (D) .
+Press .
 If you do not see your phone number, contact your service provider.
 Is your battery charged?
-Do you see 🗁 in the display?
-The battery level indicator should have at least one segment showing (ID).
+Do you see in the display?
+The battery level indicator should have at least one segment showing ().
 If it does not, recharge your battery.
 (See "Charging the Battery" on page 20 and "Battery Use" on page 30.)
 Does the handset have a signal?
-Do you see 🔊 in the display?
+Do you see Pin the display?
 Make sure that your antenna is fully extended.
 The signal strength indicator should have at least one segment showing (22).
 If it does not, move to an area with a stronger signal to use your phone.
 Is the earpiece volume too low?
 While on a call, press the upper volume key on the side of your phone.
 Is the other party unable to hear you?
 Make sure that your antenna is fully extended and that your phone is not muted.
-Press UNMUTE ( ) if necessary to unmute the phone.
+Press UNMUTE () if necessary to unmute the phone.
 Also, make sure that your phone's microphone is not blocked by its carrying case or a sticker.

+-

+Question Answer

-Question Answer Has the phone been damaged, dropped, or gotten wet?
-Dropping your phone, getting it wet, or using a non-Motorola battery or battery charger can damage the phone.
-The phone's limited warranty does not cover Was a non-Motorola battery or battery charger used? liquid damage or damage caused from using non-Motorola accessories.
+Has the phone Dropping your phone, getting it wet, or

+been damaged, using a non-Motorola battery or battery

+dropped, or charger can damage the phone.
+The

+gotten wet? phone's limited warranty does not cover

+Was a liquid damage or damage caused from

+non-Motorola using non-Motorola accessories.

+battery or

+battery charger

+used?